Allnorm/Polyglot/README.md

 2. Start the bot for initial configuration (more in the section about the config file)
 # Dependencies
 1. PyTelegramBotApi https://github.com/eternnoir/pyTelegramBotAPI, GPL-2.0 License
-2. py-googletrans https://github.com/alainrouillon/py-googletrans, branch "feature/enhance-use-of-direct-api", MIT License
+2. py-googletrans https://github.com/alainrouillon/py-googletrans, version 4.0.0rc1, MIT License